jakobo/rfc/RFCs/Informational/0001-using_rfcs.md

 To make sure you've hit on all major parts of an RFC, this RFC can serve as a reference model.

 ## Creating a new RFC
 Creating a new RFC should be something you start as soon as it feels like the work is substantial and worth getting additional opinions on.
 Before creating you RFC think about the category it would fit it better (Informational or Paved Roads).
-To start your RFC, branch this repository and copy the template file `RFCs\0000-template.md` to a new file in the `RFCs/` directory to the subfolder category you chose (informational for this example): `cp 0000-template.md RFCs/Informational/0000-my_feature_name.md`, replacing `my_feature_name` with a shortened name for your feature or proposal.
+To start your RFC, branch this repository and copy the template file `RFCs\0000-template.md` to a new file in the `RFCs/[Category]` with `[Category]` being the category you chosen (informational for this example): `cp 0000-template.md RFCs/Informational/0000-my_feature_name.md`, replacing `my_feature_name` with a shortened name for your feature or proposal.
 You'll be given a simple markdown document, for which you can edit the sections and start your proposal.

 ## Confluence integration
 This repo uses a github action workflow to automatically publish your RFC file to Confluence.
 Once you commit the changes to your local branch, a confluence page will be created with you RFC and the process could be started.